New engineering jobs don’t need to be intimidating. By using proven engineering job advice tips, you can hit the ground running.

 - Don’t waste time developing something unmarketable.
-For example, developing a product costing $200 to build, but you can only sell it for $125.
+For example, developing a product, which costs $200 to build.
+But, you can only sell it for $125.

 - Get up to speed with real-world engineering work as fast as possible.
 This way you can more quickly contribute to your company’s bottom line.